Investment Planning

 What to do after selling your property

-- Claiming refunds when TDS was deducted on full sale value instead of just gains
+• Requesting a refund if TDS was deducted on the full sale value instead of only the gains

 Legal and Compliance Aspects for NRIs